ThirdAILabs/Thirdai-Platform-v2/local_setup/Readme.md

 4. **Set Up PostgreSQL:**
    - Install PostgreSQL([https://www.postgresql.org/download/](https://www.postgresql.org/download/)) if not already installed.
 On mac, you can just run `brew install postgresql`.
    - Start the service.
 On mac, you can run `brew services start postgresql`.
-   - Run `psql postgresql` inside the command line, then run the following SQL commands to configure the service:
+   - Run `psql postgres` inside the command line, then run the following SQL commands to configure the service:
      ```
      CREATE ROLE postgres WITH LOGIN SUPERUSER;
      ALTER ROLE postgres WITH PASSWORD 'yourpassword';